US2002/CRUD_REST_API/README.md

 ## Overview

 This Spring Boot application provides a REST API for managing user data.
-It allows you to perform CRUD (Create, Read, Update, Delete) operations on user records.
-The application uses a MySQL database to store user information, and it employs basic security measures.
+It lets you perform CRUD (Create, Read, Update, Delete) operations on user records.
+The application uses a MySQL database to store user information and employs basic security measures.

 ## Technologies Used